Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Titans stats and trends

-- Tennessee's games this year have hit the over on five of eight set point totals (62.5%).
+- Tennessee's games this season have eclipsed the over/under five times in eight opportunities (62.5%).

 - Tennessee is 6-1 against the spread and 6-1 overall in games when it scores more than 21.0 points.

-- Tennessee is 4-1 against the spread and 4-1 overall when the team churns out more than 367.5 yards.
+- Tennessee is 4-1 against the spread and 4-1 overall when the team totals more than 367.5 yards.

 - The Titans have 11 giveaways this season, while the Rams have 13 takeaways.